lakshayarora476/terraform-Subnet-setup/README.md

 # terraform-Subnet-setup
-This repository showcases the Azure Subnet Setup using the 'terraform-azure-subnet' module.
+This repository showcases the Azure Subnet Setup using the 'terraform-subnet' module.